 Grounded in Research

-The Special Education doctoral program helps you attain these goals through an individualized program that is grounded in research across a variety of methodological traditions and theoretical orientations.
+The Special Education doctoral program at Michigan State University is grounded in research across a variety of methodological traditions and theoretical orientations.
 Students are mentored by nationally and internationally renowned faculty members, each a former special education teacher or service provider, who possess a deep understanding of educational challenges in real-world contexts.

-Faculty members are widely recognized for their commitment to and expertise in classroom-based interventions that translate state-of-the-art learning and developmental theories into effective instructional practices.
-They work in partnership with teachers, locally and throughout the state, country, and world, to investigate challenging and important problems in the areas of literacy instruction, special education technology, policy, behavior disorders, and autism spectrum disorders.
+Faculty members are widely recognized for their commitment to and expertise in classroom and community-based interventions that translate theory into effective interventions.
+They work in partnership with teachers, behavior technicians, and interventionists, locally, and throughout the state, country, and world to answer challenging and important problems.

 Students admitted to the Special Education doctoral program can pursue a cognate-or area of interest- of their choosing for both their research and their courses.
 Students can elect to pursue any cognate they wish, including, but not limited to, applied behavior analysis, language and literacy, mathmatics, and technology.

 Ranking per U.S. News & World Report's Best Graduate Programs